alexellis/secrets-as-envs/README.md

 ## secrets-as-envs

+The design of OpenFaaS supports consuming secrets as files.

-Load a list of pre-defined secrets from openfaas files into environment variables.
+This example shows how you can load a list of pre-defined secrets from openfaas files into environment variables.

 Running the tests: